- LIVING FOR FREE and GIVING

 c.
 Put items in clear plastic bags.
 The Aldi supermarket packs of 80 bags for 60 cents are ideal.

 5. Work out the best way to distribute the food.
 In the early days I'd drive around caravan parks calling out 'Free Bread'.
 Now I pick a central point where people can come to me.
 It's a lot quicker.
-If you do it regularly, people will be ready.
-Otherwise, ask people to let their neighbours know you have arrived.
+If you do it regularly, people will be waiting.
+Otherwise, ask people to let their neighbours know you've arrived.

 6. Have a fabulous time sharing love!